-Leaks
+Leakages

 These are related to the displacement of activities that are carried out within the scope of the project to areas outside it.
 The project, as conceived, does not foresee the production of leaks due to displacement of activities, since it focuses on a model of land use change in areas dedicated to extensive livestock farming, with very low units of livestock per hectare.
 The project region is characterized by large areas of plains of native and introduced grasses that are continually burned to be renewed, depleting their fertility and promoting soil degradation.
-It is estimated that the activity does not lead to the generation of leaks, since the region is capable of supporting possible displaced livestock, Yeahfuera del case.
+It is estimated that the activity does not lead to the generation of leaks, since the region is capable of supporting possible displaced.
 Likewise, the project owners are not intervening in all areas of the properties, allowing for livestock rotation areas as the remaining heads are sold.
 These livestock are not expected to be replaced in the future in the project areas.

 A demonstration of the carrying capacity is demonstrated in the leakage analysis developed for the CDM Project for Forestry Restoration in Productive and Biological Corridors in the Eastern Plains of Colombia (ID:9199), from which the current project proposal was derived.